madbob/awesome-linux-dev/README.md

 ## Command Line Tools

 * [Terminix](https://github.com/gnunn1/terminix/) - A tiling terminal emulator for Linux.
+* [screen](https://www.gnu.org/software/screen/) - Multiplexes a physical terminal between several processes, typically interactive shells.
-* [tmux](https://github.com/tmux/tmux) tmux is a "terminal multiplexer", it enables a number of terminals (or windows) to be accessed and controlled from a single terminal.
+* [tmux](https://github.com/tmux/tmux) - A "terminal multiplexer", it enables a number of terminals (or windows) to be accessed and controlled from a single terminal.
 * [Fish Shell](https://fishshell.com/) - A smart and user-friendly terminal, similar to zsh.
 * [Prezto](https://github.com/sorin-ionescu/prezto) - The configuration framework for zsh: it enriches the command line interface environment with sane defaults, aliases, functions, auto completion, and prompt themes.
 * [oh-my-zsh](http://ohmyz.sh) - It comes bundled with a ton of helpful functions, helpers, plugins, themes, and a few things that make you shout.